 - Set up a venue for a formal dinner

-- Prepare and present a range of dishes
+- Serve a range of dishes

 - Apply the correct serving techniques for food and beverage at a formal dinner

-You will be required to work individually/on your own.
+You will be required to work individually.

 You will receive a mark out of 100 for cooking skills, and a mark out of 100 for serving skills.
-The mark for the final Practical Assessment Task is obtained by combining the marks for the two practical exams (restaurant functions), and divide it by two
+The mark for the final Practical Assessment Task is obtained by combining the marks for the two practical exams (restaurant functions), and dividing it by two.